Different Barcodes Types Explained – Formats, Examples, & More

 1D Barcodes

-One-dimensional barcodes, also known as linear barcodes, are a traditional barcode formatting style that most people likely recognize because it is the most common format.
-These labels use the classic black and white parallel lines and spacing to encode data.
+One-dimensional barcodes, also known as linear barcodes, are the most common barcode format.
+These barcode labels use black and white parallel lines and spacing to encode data, typically limited to numeric digits or alphanumeric characters.

 2D Barcodes